The U.S. tax system can be tricky – especially if you’re a nonresident.

 Yes, and many do!
 But there are tax implications to consider.

-• You’ll need to complete Form W-8BEN and submit it to your broker to claim treaty benefits.
+- You’ll need to complete Form W-8BEN and submit it to your broker to claim treaty benefits.
+See the W-8BEN section above for more details on how this works.

 Sprintax Dividends can help you complete all your relevant forms in order to claim a dividend withholding tax (DWT) refund (in cases of over-withholding).